 Below you will find information about your responsbilities as a tenant and our responsibilities as your landlord.
 You will also find some useful tips around gas safety and what to do in an emergency.

 Most of our homes have a gas supply to fuel the heating system or for cooking appliances.
-Under the Gas Safety Regulations 1998, as your landlord, we have a legal responsibility to:
+If you are at tenant, under the Gas Safety Regulations 1998, as your landlord, we have a legal responsibility to:

-» Check that gas appliances are serviced in accordance with the manufacturer’s instructions.
+- Check that gas appliances are serviced by the manufacturer’s instructions.

-We do not service your own appliances.
-If will carry out a visual inspection and if we deem them unsafe we will take action.
+- We do not service your own appliances.
+We will carry out a visual inspection and if we deem them unsafe we will take action.